-This information on becoming a law teacher is intended to provide a broad introduction to teaching in the legal academy and to the law faculty hiring process.
-Generally speaking, “being a law professor” involves three components: teaching, scholarship, and service (service usually means being a member of a law school or university committee or participating in service to communities and professional organizations).
-A major goal of any law teacher is to develop critical and analytical thinking in law students.
-There are, however, some law teaching jobs which may not require all three components.
-For example, at some law schools working as a legal writing professor or a clinical professor may not require producing scholarship.
+This website provides a broad introduction to teaching in the legal academy.
+Generally speaking, “being a law professor” involves three components: teaching, scholarship, and service (serving on a law school or university committee, participating in professional organizations, etc.).
+However, not every law teaching job requires all three components.
+At some law schools, for example, working as a legal writing professor or a clinical professor may not require you to produce scholarship.

 Tenure-track faculty means faculty hired primarily to teach doctrinal courses and who are eligible for tenure.